kevinsimard/laravel-cookieless-session/README.md

 # Laravel Cookieless Session Middleware

-All you need to do is to add the following key `X-Session-Token` to your requests' headers to load sessions.
+All you need to do is to add the following key `X-Session-Token` to your requests" headers to load sessions.

 ## Installation